SergeyKa-cmd/otus-linux/HW16/README.md

 ### Important notice

-This ansible playbooks inspired(clone) by https://github.com/sadsfae/ansible-elk
+This ansible playbooks inspired(modified clone) by https://github.com/sadsfae/ansible-elk

 For more info about roles read [README](ans-elk/README.md)